 The Marvin Duchow Music Library is one of the most important academic music collections in Canada.
-The collection consists of over 150,000 volumes of musical scores, sound and video recordings, books and journals, as well as online resources representing all formats.
+The collection consists of over 200,000 music scores, recordings, books, journals, and online resources.
 One of the 13 branches of the McGill Library, the Music Library provides resources and services to support the performance, composition, research, and teaching programs of the Schulich School of Music.
 It also serves the McGill University community at large.
 Members of the general public are welcome to consult the Library.

-The Music Library is located on three floors of McGill’s New Music Building, with the entry on the 3rd floor.
+The Music Library is located on three floors of McGill’s Elizabeth Wirth Music Building, with the entry on the 3rd floor.

 - Scores collection